This post was written collectively by Michael Li and Ariel M’ndange-Pfupfu. The original post for this piece can be found at O’Reilly.

 We set up a trial to compare the performance and cost of a typical Spark workload.
 The trial used clusters with one master and five core instances of AWS’s

 m3.xlarge and GCP’s

 n1-standard-4.
 They differ slightly in specification, but the number of virtual cores and amount of memory is the same.
 In fact, they behaved almost identically when it came to job execution time.

 The job itself involved parsing, filtering, joining, and aggregating data from the publicly available Stack Exchange Data Dump.
 We ran the same JAR on a ~50M subset of the data (Cross Validated) and then on the full ~9.5G data set.

 Figures 1 & 2 Credit.
 Michael Li and Ariel M’ndange-Pfupfu.

-AWS was the first mover in the space, and this shows in the API.
+AWS was the first mover in the space, and this shows in its API.
 Its ecosystem is vast, but its permissions model is a little dated, and its configuration is a little arcane.
-By contrast, Google is the shiny new entrant in this space and has polished off some of the rough edges.
+By contrast, Google entered the space later and polished off some of the rough edges.
 It is missing some features on our wishlist, like an easy way to auto-terminate clusters and detailed billing information broken down by job.
 Also, for managing tasks programmatically in Python, the API client library isn’t as full-featured as AWS’s Boto.